 Before the first round of a tournament, deck registration may occur.
 This process involves each player listing the exact contents of his or her deck (and unused cards, in the case of Limited tournaments).
 To make deck registration easier on the tournament staff, players should sort their decks to match their decklists prior to registration.
-These decklists can later be used by Tournament Organizers and judges to verify that a deck has not been altered since the outset of a tournament.
+These decklists can later be used by Tournament Organizers and judges to verify that a deck has not been altered since the outset of a tournament, so players should take care to ensure the clarity and accuracy of their decklists.
+Using collector numbers and including each card's full name are great ways to ensure a clear and accurate decklist.
 Players are not allowed to change their decks at any time during a tournament.